geonetwork/doc/source/customizing-application/editor-ui/creating-custom-editor.rst

-.. _creating-custom-editor:

-Customizing editor
-##################

-.. _creating-custom-editor-editor:
+.. _creating-custom-editor:Customizing editor##################.. _creating-custom-editor-editor:

 A metadata editor configuration is defined for a specific schema plugin standard (see :ref:`implementing-a-schema-plugin`).

-The editor configuration defines the navigation menu (ie. list of views and tabs) for the editor, the list of fields and the type of control to use.
+The editor configuration defined the navigation menu (ie. list of views and tabs) for the editor, the list of fields and the type of control to use.
 Controls could be HTML type (eg. text, date) or more advanced control build using `AngularJS directive <https://docs.angularjs.org/guide/directive>`_.

-To build such an editor configuration the user needs to know the XSD of the standard to properly build views, tabs and fields according to the element names (see :code:`schemas/config-editor.xsd`).
+To build such an editor configuration user needs to know the XSD of the standard to properly build views, tabs and fields according to element names (see :code:`schemas/config-editor.xsd`).
 Create an editor root element and
 attach:

 - the schema and

 - namespaces for the standards